Digital Energy SolutionsInfinite possibilities. Endless opportunities.

 Britain’s Members of Parliament face a race against time to decide on the future of UK energy, after mixed calls from MPs have cast doubt over a unified strategy.
 The December introduction of ‘The Energy Bill’ was designed to be a the keystone of the United Kingdom’s energy infrastructure – thrashed out between the major

 The Department for Communities and Local Government (DCLG) earlier this week issued new planning guidance for local councils and authorities, aiming to help them pit renewable energy projects against other environmental concerns in their jurisdiction.
+Alongside the new guidance, the DCLG issued a statement encouraging local councils to think about the greater environmental impact when

 Local councils are set to lose their say on whether controversial shale gas harvesting goes on in their area as new planning guidelines were published last week.
 After allegedly causing unusual seismic activity in the United States, campaigners have vehemently opposed exploiting shales gas reserves in the British countryside, and so far have been able